Skip to content

 When purchasing your add-a-fuse kit, the first thing to do is to make sure that the fuse tap is compatible with the voltage requirements for the new equipment you are about to install, and the fuse box of your car.

 To ensure compatibility with your specific fusebox, there are 4 variations of the add-a-fuse that we carry: Micro2 Fuse, Mini Fuse, ATO Fuse and Low-Profile Mini Fuse.
-This covers the vast majority of vehicles, though there are some specific models with unique fuse types, like Micro 3, or slight variations that make it a difficult fit(More on those at the end).
+This covers the vast majority of vehicles, though there are some specific models with unique fuse types, like Micro 3, or slight variations that make it a difficult fit.

 The best way to figure out what type you have will always be pulling a fuse out of the fusebox, and identifying it by the teeth and shape.
 You can also consult your vehicle owner's manual, search for the answer online, or consult the manufacturer/dealership the vehicle was purchased from.